esadr/mlsvm/README.md

 The converted data needs to be normalized.
 For normalization, mlsvm_zscore uses z-score normalization on the whole data including training and test parts.
 The results of normalization is stored in X_zsc_data.dat file and the lable are not changed.

-The k nearest neighbors are calculated using the normalized data using mlsvm_knn.
+The k nearest neighbors are calculated by calling the mlsvm_save_flann over the normalized data.
+The mlsvm_save_flann calls the python scripts in the back to call flann.
+It needs the right parameters for PY_PATH and PYTHONPATH to work.

 The results are saved in two files for both minority and majority classes.
 The indices of neighbor nodes in the minority class are stored in X_min_norm_data_indices.dat inside the dataset folder.
 The distances to neighbor nodes are saved in X_min_norm_data_dists.dat for the minority class.

 For the majority class, the \_min_ is changed to \_maj_.